Mahmoud-AbdElgleel/Snake_Game-CPP-ND-Udacity/SnakeGame_cpp/snake-game-sdl-master/README.md

 ## Game Featurs
 This game have the following features:
-• Ability to control the snake direction using the keyboard arrows (Up – Down – Right – Left).
+* Ability to control the snake direction using the keyboard arrows (Up – Down – Right – Left).
-• Food is placed randomly everytime the snake eats it.
+* Food is placed randomly everytime the snake eats it.
-• A bouns food is randomly placed everytime the snake eats it.
-Also the bonus food makes all Asteroids disapper for sometime.
-• The snake dies when it’s hit by an asteroid or the snake tries to eat itself.
+* The snake dies when it’s hit by an asteroid or the snake tries to eat itself.
-• There is no win, User tries to get the highest score possible without dying.
+* There is no win, User tries to get the highest score possible without dying.

 ## What's new?

 <img src="feature_map.png">